Probing Predictions on OOD Images via Nearest Categories: Additional experiment results

 To verify that our observations on corrupted data can also be observed by models trained by others, we download pretrained models from \url{https://github.com/MadryLab/robustness/tree/master/robustness} by \citet{robustness}.
 We cannot repeat the experiment for unseen classes since these models are trained on the original CIFAR10.

 For models in the features space, we follow the same setup as in the feature space of CIFAR10, which trains a multi-layer perceptron on the CNN feature space, but in the feature space of the pretrained model.
-Table~\ref{tab:madry-pretrained-models} shows three things: (1) the number of cases (out of $90$ corrupted sets) where robust models that have an NCG accuracy higher than naturally trained models, (2) the average difference in NCG accuracy between robust networks and naturally trained networks (over the $90$ corrupted sets), and (3) the average ratio in NCG accuracy between robust networks and naturally trained networks.
-From the table, we see that robust models with a large enough robust radius in general have a larger NCG accuracy than naturally trained models.
+Table~\ref{tab:madry-pretrained-models} shows three things: (1) the number of cases (out of $90$ corrupted sets) where robust models that have an NCG score higher than naturally trained models, (2) the average difference in NCG score between robust networks and naturally trained networks (over the $90$ corrupted sets), and (3) the average ratio in NCG score between robust networks and naturally trained networks.
+From the table, we see that robust models with a large enough robust radius in general have a larger NCG score than naturally trained models.